Innocent-Bern/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8-true_knowledge: Script that print the result of addition with an environment variable

 9-divide_and_rule: A script that prints the result of POWER divided by DIVIDE, followed by a new line

+10-love_exponent_breath: A script that displays the result of BREATH to the power LOVE